 Near the Foundation Walls, Artist Jonas Gerard painted a 30-foot mural at his studio at Riverview Station at 191 Lyman Street.

-On May 20-22, "Burners and Barbecue" music and street art festival gathered 50+ mural artists, led by Ian Wilkinson, to create a massive 15,000 square-foot canvas.
+Asheville's Biggest Mural: In 2016, "Burners and Barbecue" music and street art festival gathered 50+ mural artists, led by Ian Wilkinson, to create a massive 15,000 square-foot canvas.
 It transformed the rusted gray industrial building Asheville Waste Paper Mill (304 Lyman Street) building along the French Broad River.
 One small section is the "Love Mural" painted by Renda Writer as a tribute to RomanticAsheville.
 Read more!